 Keep reading to see more of our post-workout skincare routine product recommendations.

-Fun fact: Snow mushrooms can hold up to 500 times their weight in water, which makes them a superstar hydrating skincare ingredient.
-This serum combines snow mushroom plus skin-calming marin water to boost collagen production and keep skin healthy.
+Snow mushrooms are anti-inflammatory and moisturizing, which makes them a superstar hydrating skincare ingredient.
+This serum combines snow mushroom plus skin-calming marin water meant to boost collagen production and keep skin healthy.

 An impressive serum from new Japanese beauty brand Katess.
 The gel formula quickly soaks into skin, and it's packed with nourishing ingredients like astaxanthin (a powerful antioxidant) and wasabi (an antimicrobial).

-A bodywash from anti-acne guru Dr. Pimple Popper that's infused with salicylic and lactic acids plus soothing aloe to keep breakouts at bay.
+A body wash from anti-acne guru Dr. Pimple Popper that's infused with salicylic and lactic acids plus soothing aloe meant to keep breakouts at bay.

 Next up, 11 ingredients to avoid if you have acne.